mooskiiiie/AB-Testing-Mobile-Game/README.md

 # AB-Testing-Mobile-Game
 This is a mini project that I did to practice on A/B Testing

 In this project, I analyzed the retention rate and the player behavior of a game called Cookie Cats, developed by Tactile Entertainment.
-This project is a reference to DataCamps' mini project.
+This project is a reference to DataCamp's mini project.

 Data source: https://www.kaggle.com/code/yufengsui/datacamp-project-mobile-games-a-b-testing/input